keisuke3602/Tweepy/README.md

 # Readme file for Twitter/bot

+This twitter bot is only for text and url tweet.
 It uses two libraries.
 So, on the `Library` on GAS, please add those two libraries.

 1: TwitterClient2